Speech and Hearing Science

 • By February, you should be ready to schedule your thesis defense.
 The Honors college deadline for thesis defense is usually the end of March.
 You should give your committee the final copy of the thesis at least two weeks in advance of the defense.

-• You will need to submit your final thesis to the Honors College by the deadline in order to attend the Barrett Convocation.
+• Submit the final thesis to the Honors College by the deadline.

 *This is a suggested timeline.
 Your Director may set different deadlines for drafts and meetings.
 You should discuss a specific timeline with your Director once you have decided on a project.